 After a trajectory is generated by a trajectory planner, it is passed on to a trajectory follower for realization.
-In this case, the trajectory follower is generic due to our generic trajectory design; regardless of the implementation of the planner that generated the trajectory, the trajectory follower can utilize the same algorithm to traverse the given trajectory.
+In this case, the trajectory follower is generic due to the generic trajectory design; regardless of the implementation of the planner that generated the trajectory, the trajectory follower can use the same algorithm to traverse the given trajectory.
 Along with a trajectory, this module also accepts constraints related to the accuracy of the realization of the given trajectory, including the maximum deviation from the trajectory, both in pose and time, as well as the planner to use, if any, to attempt to recover in the event that the given constraints are not able to be met.
 If this failure occurs, the trajectory follower notifies the module that initiated the current goal, then attempts to re-plan from the vehicle's current pose to the beginning of the given trajectory, if a recovery planner was specified.
 In this way, the trajectory follower can be passed a trajectory that does not necessarily start at the vehicle's current state, and it will automatically prepend a path that brings the vehicle to the beginning of the original trajectory, if possible.
-For a given interval in the trajectory, the follower interpolates between the starting velocity and the calculated ending velocity according to the acceleration specified by the interval, for the duration specified by the interval, publishing a desired velocity at each step; this interpolation occurs at a userspecified rate, and can therefore be specialized for a given platform.
+For a given interval in the trajectory, the follower interpolates between the starting velocity and the calculated ending velocity according to the acceleration specified by the interval, for the duration specified by the interval, publishing a desired velocity at each step; this interpolation occurs at a user- specified rate, and can therefore be specialized for a given platform.
 Realization of a trajectory, then, is as simple as iterating over all intervals in the trajectory, interpolating, and performing any recovery applicable recovery behaviors.

 The output format of the trajectory follower (velocities) was selected to ensure generic means of controlling a given platform.
 However, generic conversion from desired velocity to platform-specific motor values was not handled, though it is likely feasible.
-Instead, we opted for a PID-based controller over error between current and desired position; specifically, for each movement axis, we employ both an independent PID controller and a specialized conversion function.
+Instead, a PID-based controller over error between current and desired position is in use; specifically, for each movement axis, both an independent PID controller and a specialized conversion function.
 In the current implementation, these axes include all individual linear and angular axes.
-However, we only seek to stabilize pitch and roll, while we seek to both stabilize and manipulate all other axes.
-That is, we do not allow the desired value for each axis near the desired value for each axis, but we do not allow the desired value of pitch and roll to vary from zero.
-Therefore, in high-level code, we assume that the pitch and roll of the vehicle are near zero.
-In the future, we may lift this constraint on pitch in order to assist in diving; the current implementation was chosen in order to simplify the vehicle's behavior.

-The final actuation is handled by a custom serial driver written specifically for our vehicle's current hardware implementation.
+The final actuation is handled by a custom serial driver written specifically for the vehicle's current hardware implementation.
 This driver is able to read sensor values, including internal pressure, external pressure, and kill switch state, as well as set the voltage of all motor drivers on the vehicle's power board.

-In order reduce the significant overhead required to interact with the vehicle's complex control systems, we have implemented a set of motion primitives that allow the vehicle to be commanded through a short list of simple yet powerful functions.
+In order reduce the significant overhead required to interact with the vehicle's complex control systems, a set of motion primitives was implemented that allows the vehicle to be commanded through a short list of simple yet powerful functions.
 These functions will automatically invoke the functionality of the appropriate navigation components mentioned earlier, and include the ability to move to the position and/or orientation encoded in a pose, align to a position, orbit a given position, and activate the torpedo launchers and marker droppers.
-Furthermore, the pose of a named object (whether static or dynamic), such as a buoy or any other landmark, can be trivially looked up and passed to these functions, enabling the creation of short, easily-readable high-level navigation code.
+Furthermore, the pose of a named object (whether static or dynamic), such as a buoy or any other landmark, can be trivially looked up and passed to these functions, enabling the creation of short, easily-readable highlevel navigation code.